The Three Mothers: Inspiration

 The idea of "Three Mothers" comes from "Levana and Our Ladies of Sorrow", a section of Thomas de Quincey's Suspiria de Profundis.
 The piece asserts that just as there are three Fates and Graces, there are also three Sorrows.
 They include Mater Lachrymarum (Our Lady of Tears), Mater Suspiriorum (Our Lady of Sighs), and Mater Tenebrarum (Our Lady of Darkness).
-The attribute of each woman (tears, sighs, shadows/darkness) is a direct translation of her name from Latin ("mater" being the Latin word for "mother").Suspiria clearly derives its title from the woman delineated in de Quincey's work.
-However, Inferno's title does not reference Mater Tenebrarum.
+The attribute of each woman (tears, sighs, shadows/darkness) is a direct translation of her name from Latin ("mater" being the Latin word for "mother").Suspiria may derive its title from the woman delineated in de Quincey's work.
+Inferno's title does not reference Mater Tenebrarum, but the Italian for Hell is both Inferno or Tenebre.